valory-xyz/contribution-service/README.md

 # Contribution Service
 A dynamic NFT service built with the open-autonomy framework.
 The service checks a spreadsheet that contains scores for all the community members that have minted a token and verified their addresses through Discord.
 NFT images will be upgraded according member scores.
+Find the frontend repository [here](https://github.com/valory-xyz/autonolas-contribution-service-frontend).

 - Clone the repository: